line72/usbmdistros/website/content/products/order_from_chaos-an_ending_in_fire.md

 ---
+actualPrice: $50.00
-title: "Order From Chaos - An Ending in Fire"
+album: An Ending in Fire
-date: 2021-06-22T16:40:43
-draft: false
-artist: "Order From Chaos"
+artist: Order From Chaos
-album: "An Ending in Fire"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:53'
+draft: false
 images:
-    - "/images/covers/order_from_chaos-an_ending_in_fire.jpg"
+- /images/covers/order_from_chaos-an_ending_in_fire.jpg
-thumbnailImage: "/images/covers/order_from_chaos-an_ending_in_fire-thumb.jpg"
-actualPrice: $50.00
 inStock: true
+thumbnailImage: /images/covers/order_from_chaos-an_ending_in_fire-thumb.jpg
+title: Order From Chaos - An Ending in Fire
 ---

 ## Vinyl